Marengo, Wisconsin: History

 In 1849, Charles Whittlesey named the adjacent river as the Maringouin Fork of the Bad River:

 “The second branch [of the Bad River] from the west having, as I could learn, no name, I have called it the ‘Maringouin Fork‘ in my map in commemoration of the myriads of mosquitoes that inhabit its banks, that being the name the half-breed French give to those pests of the Bad River region.
 The Maringouin has its sources near Long Lake, on the west, and on the south interlocks with the upper branches of the Chippewa River, among some lakes, enclosed by drift ridges, which are, by barometrical measurement, eight hundred and seventy-one feet above Lake Superior.”

 ~ Geological Report on That Portion of Wisconsin Bordering on the South Shore of Lake Superior.
 Surveyed in the Year 1849, Under the Direction of David Dale Owen, United States Geologist, by Charles Whittlesey, Head of Sub-Corps, page 432.

 Geography

-Marengo is located in northwest Ashland County, south of the town of White River, west of the towns of Ashland and Morse, and north of the town of Gordon.
+The town of Marengo is located in northwest Ashland County, south of the town of White River, west of the towns of Ashland and Morse, and north of the town of Gordon.
 To the west are the towns of Grandview and Lincoln in Bayfield County.
 The Brunsweiler River, a tributary of the Marengo River and thence the Bad River, flows south to north through the town, passing through several small lakes.

 According to the United States Census Bureau, the town has a total area of 187.6 sqkm, of which 185.2 sqkm is land and 2.4 sqkm, or 1.26%, is water.